LinkedIn is an incredible network, an ocean of leads, and there is no denying in this fact.

 Everyone knows it, but very few acts on it.

 You can’t expect your post to viral after coming back from social media hibernation of two months.
-You have to be consistent.
+You have to be consistent, and you can automate this with tools.

 This is just as true as any other social media, You have to be consistent and an active part of the community, which means